Chike1990/Math-Magicians/README.md

 # Math Magician App
 The Math Magician App is a calculator app built with React.
+In this milestone, I have used react components.

 ![Screenshot](src/assets/home.png)
 ![Screenshot](src/assets/Calculator.png)